 When incorporating all of the different subsystems into the application testing phase, the team can effectively boost the testing coverage and produce more comprehensive test cases.

-End-to-end testing cuts down on the number of recurring breakdowns and the amount of time spent performing repetitive test steps.
+Agile end-to-end testing cuts down on the number of recurring breakdowns and the amount of time spent performing repetitive test steps.

-It is possible to reduce the likelihood of later-stage issues occurring throughout software and application development by utilizing end-to-end testing.
+It is possible to reduce the likelihood of later-stage issues occurring throughout software and application development by utilizing automated end-to-end testing.
 Finding and fixing bugs at an earlier stage in the software development lifecycle saves effort and funds and makes it possible to release updates more rapidly.
 Consequently, testing the core business flow pattern helps prevent massive issues that can turn into roadblocks for the prompt release of sprint iterations.

 Before releasing code to production, increasing stakeholder confidence by validating the firm workflow over a variety of browsers, systems, and devices is a necessary step.